IsoEnergy and Purepoint Uranium Form Joint Venture Covering Over 98,000 Hectares in the Eastern Athabasca Basin

 Chris Frostad, President and CEO of Purepoint, added: "With this Joint Venture, the majority of Purepoint's most significant projects are now being advanced within partnerships alongside some of the uranium sector's strongest players.
 This collaboration underscores the confidence our partners, including Cameco, Orano, Foran Mining and now IsoEnergy, have in the potential of these projects, and it further solidifies Purepoint's position at the forefront of uranium exploration in the Athabasca Basin.
 By combining forces and pooling resources, we are accelerating exploration efforts and setting the stage for potential large-scale discoveries that can meet the growing demand for clean energy.
 We look forward to leveraging the technical and financial strengths of our partners as we continue to operate these district-scale projects and drive them towards success."

-Figure 2: Complementary and Prospective Ground Covering the Larocque Trend with Strong Discovery Potential
+Figure 2: Complimentary and Prospective Ground Covering the Larocque Trend with Strong Discovery Potential

 Joint Venture Terms